HL7Austria/TC-FHIR-AG-Scheduling-R5/input/pagecontent/OperationDefinition-healthcareService-provider-find-notes.md

 - For input parameters that are codes, the simple FHIR [token](https://hl7.org/fhir/R5/search.html#token) search parameter type is used instead of the complex ```CodeableConcept``` datatype.
 This allows either the 'GET' or the 'POST' syntax to be used to initiate the interaction in many cases.
-The ```Reference``` datatype is used for resources references, which allows the requester to use either a reference to existing resource, or an identifier ([logical reference](https://hl7.org/fhir/R5/references-definitions.html#Reference.identifier)).
+The ```Reference``` datatype is used for resources references, which allows the requester to use either a reference to an existing resource, or an identifier ([logical reference](https://hl7.org/fhir/R5/references-definitions.html#Reference.identifier)).
-- To set the upper limit on the total number of available appointment options to return use the standard [```_count```](https://hl7.org/fhir/R5/search.html#count) search parameter.
+- To set the upper limit on the total number of results to return, use the standard [```_count```](https://hl7.org/fhir/R5/search.html#count) search parameter.

 <h4> For the Scheduling Client </h4>
 This query operation is used by the Scheduling Client to find healthcare service providers that offer a specific healthcare service.
 This can be achieved by: